MaddieCreate/ACP_FinalProject/README.md

   Inventory management and dynamic pricing play a key role in cutting down waste and encouraging responsible consumption.
 By matching inventory levels to actual demand, the system helps prevent overproduction and spoilage, making product management more sustainable.

 # IV.
 Instruction for running the program
-  1.Download the ZIP file containing the code.
+  1. Download the ZIP file containing the code.

-  2.Unzip the file that includes:
+  2. Unzip the file that includes:
   * Python code
   * SQL file containing database schema.
   * An asset folder with any necessary image.

-  3.Open your mySQL then turn on both Apache and MySQL.
+  3. Open your mySQL then turn on both Apache and MySQL.
 Ensure both are running.

-  4.Open phpMyadmin or click the admin next to MySQL and create database named spm_db.
+  4. Open phpMyadmin or click the admin next to MySQL and create database named spm_db.

   5. After creating, select it and import the included SQL file to set up the necessary tables.

-  6.After that, go back to open the SmartPricingModel.py file and run the code using Python interpreter.
+  6. After that, go back to open the SmartPricingModel.py file and run the code using Python interpreter.

-  7.Upon launching the program, a login screen will appear.
+  7. Upon launching the program, a login screen will appear.
 Enter one of the predefined usernames(try maddie) and the corresponding password (maddie28) to access the system.

-  8.Once you login, you can now perform the following action and explore the system.
+  8. Once you login, you can now perform the following action and explore the system.